syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmDialog.md

 ### disableButton()
-{:#methods:disableButton}
+{:#methods:disablebutton}

-To disable buttons in dialog control.
+To disable buttons in Dialog control.
 It accepts a string parameter to denote which button should be disable. i.e. “left” or “right”.
-If no parameters passed, then this method will disable all buttons in dialog.
+If no parameters passed, then this method will disable all buttons in Dialog.

 #### Example